-Grow your book project to its fullest flowering in Bookgardan's year-long program of intense one-on-one literary mentorship and online group workshops, bracketed by two spring workshops with an intimate community of fellow writers here at Craigardan.
+Grow your book project to its fullest flowering in Bookgardan's year-long program of intense one-on-one literary mentorship and online group workshops, bracketed by two fall workshops with an intimate community of fellow writers here at Craigardan.

 Bookgardan is a 12-month, low-residency program designed for writers of literary fiction and creative nonfiction book projects who want guidance and support to develop and finish their manuscripts.
 Participants will devote a year to writing their books in community with a small, supportive group of equally dedicated writers, nurtured from start to finish by acclaimed author and literary mentor Kate Moses.
-The Bookgardan year opens and closes with week-long springtime workshop intensives at Craigardan.
+The Bookgardan year opens and closes with week-long fall workshop intensives at Craigardan.
 A seasoned teacher and editor, Kate will provide writers with the structure and guidance required to cultivate and nourish their manuscripts, with the goal of bringing projects to fruition by program's end.
 Throughout the year, writers will make monthly submissions of pages and receive individual conference feedback, online craft lessons and workshop discussion, ongoing mentorship, and opportunities for connection with like-minded artists sharing in an often solitary endeavor.
-Bookgardan culminates twelve months later— again in May, in the fullness of spring—with a second Craigardan workshop focused on revision, fellowship, and celebration.
+Bookgardan culminates twelve months later— again in October, in the richness of autumn—with a second Craigardan workshop focused on revision, fellowship, and celebration.

 Bookgardan takes place both virtually and during the two week-long residencies at Craigardan.
 Between residencies, as they hone and refine their manuscripts throughout the year, participants will require a few days of computer and wifi access per month to participate in 11 monthly manuscript submissions followed by video or audio phone conferences with Kate, scheduled online workshops, and craft discussions with the group; email access and a dedicated online discussion area will be available to all participants.